adarec1994/Fable2AssetBrowser/README.md

 # Fable 2 Asset Browser
 Browse the Fable 2 BNK files.
 Included features:
 - Search and filter the internal files
-- Render and preview the models & textures.
+- Render and preview the models, textures & animations.
+- Load and preview levels
 - Export models to FBX or GLB.
 - Export textures.
 - Export audio files.
-- More coming soon.
-- Animations are currently a WIP - there are lots of references, but they do not currently work!
+- Export animations.
+- Export level.

 ## How to use
 - Acquire a legitimate copy of Fable 2.